Does Medicare Cover Home Health Care for Dementia?

 • Hallucinations, delusions or recent psychotropic medication changes related to schizophrenia

-To receive this type of specialized at-home care, patients may meet the criteria for homebound status related to their psychiatric diagnosis, as well as a medical condition.
+To receive this type of specialized at-home care, patients must meet the criteria for homebound status related to their psychiatric diagnosis as well as a medical condition.

-Psychiatric nurses have special training beyond the standard curriculum for registered nurses and serve as educators, advocates and consultants.
-They’ll work with patients and their caregivers and doctors to create personalized plans of care.
+Psychiatric nurses have special training and serve as educators, advocates and consultants.
+They work with patients and their caregivers and doctors to create personalized plans of care.

 Each visit includes a psychiatric evaluation and head-to-toe physical assessments.
 Psychiatric nurses use standard rating scales to assess and measure outcomes and progress on goals.
 For some patients, they may also administer psychotropic injections and obtain labs.